The African Pygmy Hedgehog is by far the most commonly domesticated in their species. But, What to Know About Them?

 – While others are a bit more content with solitude and anti-social.

-It’s suggested that newbies in caring for this small animals work with the breeder to select the one with the best personality fit for you.
+It’s suggested that newbies in caring for these small animals work with the breeder to select the one with the best personality fit for you.

-However, if they are kept in temperatures much lower than 70 degrees F, they can be forced into hibernation, which can be extremely dangerous.
+However, if they are kept in temperatures much below 70 degrees F, they can be forced into hibernation, which can be extremely dangerous.

 Another fact is that, in the wild, they are more insect predators than in captivity.

-Although, they will eat a large variety of different foods, it is basic to maintain their natural diet to provide with almost the right food balance.
+Although they will eat a large variety of different foods, it is essential to maintain their natural diet to provide them with almost the right food balance.